Full-Length Play

 Excuse me, but I have things to do.

-Trevor turns the CD player back on.
+TREVOR turns the Machine back on.

 VOICEOVER

 Let’s greet some friends: Wie geht es, Herr Schopenhauer?
-[How are you, Mr. Schopenhauer?]

 TREVOR